-The Zambian Stone Age people probably resembled the present-day San, but towards the end of the period here, there is evidence, from skeletal remains, of Negroid physical features, the first indication that the hegemony of the aboriginal population is coming to an end.
-During the centuries between 300BC and 400AD Zambia was gradually taken over by Negroid people, who by the later date had occupied the whole country, even if so sparsely in some areas that the earlier way of life persisted into the present era.
+The Zambian Stone Age people probably resembled the present-day San but, towards the end of the period here, there is evidence from skeletal remains of Negroid physical features, the first indication that the hegemony of the aboriginal population was coming to an end.
+During the centuries between 300 BC and 400 AD Zambia was gradually taken over by Negroid people, who by the later date had occupied the whole country, even if so sparsely in some areas that the earlier way of life persisted.

 The archaeological record shows that by 800 AD the Early Iron Age population was becoming less homogenous, with for instance, distinct pottery styles in different areas and indications that political entities were developing.
-Some of these were related to the control on mineral resources and trade routes, and by 1300 AD the Early Iron Age had been superseded by a more complex culture.
+Some of these were related to the control of mineral resources and trade routes, and by 1300 AD the Early Iron Age had been superseded by a more complex culture.

-The centuries between 1500 and 1800 AD saw many of the peoples of Zambia organised into chieftaincies or monarchies.
-The Chewa in the East, the Lozi in the West, the Bemba and Lunda in the North, were the largest of these, all established under the influence, some as direct extensions of the large and powerful Lunda Empire of the Mwata Yamvo in what is now southern Zaire.
-By the 18th Century, probably much earlier, the empire was trading with the Atlantic Coast, and other states on the eastern seaboard, where the world economy was represented by the Swahili city-states from Somalia to south of the Zambezi delta.
-Copper, ivory, rhino horn had a ready market as well as slaves.
+The centuries between 1500AD and 1800 AD saw many of the peoples of Zambia organised into chieftaincies or monarchies.
+The Chewa in the East, the Lozi in the West, and the Bemba and Lunda in the North, were the largest of these, all established under the influence or as direct extensions of the large and powerful Lunda Empire of the Mwata Yamvo in what is now the southern Democratic Republic of Congo (DRC).
+By the 18th century but probably much earlier, the empire was trading with the Atlantic Coast, and other states on the eastern seaboard, where the world economy was represented by the Swahili city-states from Somalia to south of the Zambezi delta.
+Copper, ivory, rhino horn had a ready market as did slaves.